“You can mass-produce hardware; you cannot mass-produce software.“

 Ultimately, software automation aims to improve software development projects’ overall efficiency and effectiveness.
 With that said, it is up to project managers to ensure that automation initiatives are actually beneficial for their teams and organizations.

 Software automation is becoming an increasingly important part of the software development process.
-By automating tasks such as compiling code, running tests, and deploying applications, businesses can improve the quality, speed up time-to-market, and reduce costs of their software development projects.
+By automating tasks such as compiling code, running tests, and deploying applications, businesses can improve quality, speed up time-to-market, and reduce costs of their software development projects.

 I suggest you hire a custom software development company in India to get the best benefit of automation.
 If you have any doubts or queries, you can mention them in the comment section below.